Home » You don’t need to be a mechanic to check your car’s fluids — here’s how

 Image credit: Canva Pro

 What it’s for: It makes turning the steering wheel easier.
 Power steering fluid enables the hydraulic system in your steering to function smoothly and efficiently, thereby reducing the effort required to turn the wheel.
 Without enough fluid, steering can become stiff, noisy, or jerky, making it harder to control your vehicle.
-Low or old power steering fluid can also damage the steering pump and other components, leading to expensive repairs if ignored.
+Low or old power steering fluid can also damage the steering pump and other components, leading to costly repairs if left unchecked.

 What it looks like: Usually clear, amber, or pink.
 It should not look dark or foamy.